De'Broski R. Herbert

 De’Broski.
 R. Herbert is an immunologist, parasitologist, academic, and biomedical researcher.
-He is currently Full Professor of Immunology, and Penn Presidential Professor at the University of Pennsylvania School of Veterinary Medicine.
-He is also the Associate Director for Institute of Infectious and Zoonotic Disease (PennVet), and an affiliated Scientist at the Monell Chemical Senses Center.
+He ẁas appointed professor of immunology in 2021, and Penn Presidential Professor at the University of Pennsylvania School of Veterinary Medicine.
+He is also the associate director for Institute of Infectious and Zoonotic Disease (PennVet), and an affiliated Scientist at the Monell Chemical Senses Center.

-Herbert is most-known for his scientific contributions to the fields of mucosal immunology, intestinal and pulmonary inflammation and host defense against different parasite species using both human and mouse systems.
+Herbert has contributed to the fields of mucosal immunology, intestinal and pulmonary inflammation and host defense against different parasite species using both human and mouse systems.
 His scientific interests focus on exploring the regulatory networks that control immunity, inflammation and tissue repair at the mucosal interface.

 Education

 Herbert graduated with a Bachelors of Science degree from Xavier University of Louisiana in 1994 with a major in Microbiology and a minor in Chemistry.
 He later enrolled at Thomas Jefferson University in Philadelphia, and earned a Doctoral degree in Immunology in 2000, under the supervision of parasitologist David Abraham.
 Following this, conducted postdoctoral research in Infectious Immunology at the University of Cape Town in Cape Town, South Africa under the mentorship of Frank Brombacher of the Max Planck Institute in Freiburg, Germany.